candlepin/candlepin/README.md

 This plugin is discussed in detail at
 <http://www.candlepinproject.org/docs/candlepin/auto_conf.html>

+## Swagger

+* `buildr swagger` connects to a Candlepin deployment defined in `buildfile` and downloads the `swagger.json` file.
+It then sends this JSON file to swagger-codegen to automatically generate client bindings.
+The task can be subdivided with `buildr swagger:json` and `buildr swagger:client`.

 ## Miscellaneous
 * `buildr syntastic` creates `.syntastic_class_path` for the Vim Syntastic plugin
 * `buildr pom` creates a `pom.xml` file with the project dependencies in it